jonahbeckford/dk/docs/SPECIFICATION.md

 1. the `values` are treated as if it were a new `values.json` file
 2. all the `expressions.strings` are evaluated and will be made available as Lua strings in `request.continued`
-3. all the `expressions.paths` are evaluated and will be made available as readable file objects in `request.continued`
+3. all the `expressions.files` are evaluated and will be made available as readable file objects in `request.continued`
+4. all the `expressions.dirs` are evaluated and will be made available as readable directory objects in `request.continued`
-4. the rule function will get a callback (ie. `andthen`)
+5. the rule function will get a callback (ie. `andthen`)

 All three steps (`values`, `expressions`, `andthen`) were optional.